1st Battalion, 6th Marines: World War II (1939–1946)

 The regiment next participated in the Battle of Saipan and the Tinian operation.
 The regiment landed under heavy fire at Saipan's Red Beach on 15 June.
 This was the most difficult assault landing in regimental history; two of the three battalion commanders were seriously wounded in the first minutes ashore.
 Early the next morning, the 6th Marines repulsed several tank-supported counterattacks that saved the beachhead.
 Machine gunner PFC Harold G. Epperson sacrificed his own life by diving on a grenade on 25 June and received a posthumous Medal of Honor for that action.
-The regiment then drove north up the west side of the island through the coastal town of Garapan and on toward Tanapag, where the Marines faced the largest Japanese "Banzai" attack of the war.
+The regiment then drove north up the west side of the island through the coastal town of Garapan and on toward Tanapag, where the Marines faced the largest Imperial Japanese Army banzai attack of the war.

 The next battle for the regiment was at Tinian on 25 July and joined the rest of the 2nd Marine Division as it elbowed its way down the island until reaching the escarpment that marked Tinian's southern tip on 1 August.
 It took three days of tough fighting to reduce the final enemy stronghold.
 During that fighting, PFC Robert L. Wilson covered a live grenade with his body to protect his comrades and earned a posthumous Medal of Honor.
 The regiment lost 34 killed and 165 wounded in ten days on Tinian.